TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-guestoscrash-windows.md

 - An unexpected exception or trap.
 - A faulting kernel mode driver.<br>

+## Troubleshooting

 Details about the cause of the termination are written to system event logs and possibly memory dumps.
 More information on stop errors and how to analyze them can be found here:<br>

 * [Windows Bugcheck Analysis](https://social.technet.microsoft.com/wiki/contents/articles/6302.windows-bugcheck-analysis.aspx)<br>
 * [Bug Check Code Reference](https://docs.microsoft.com/windows-hardware/drivers/debugger/bug-check-code-reference2)

+## Redundancy and health
-To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>

-To learn more about high availability options, refer to the following articles:<br>
+To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.
+To learn more about thews high availability options, refer to the following articles:<br>

 * [Manage the availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-manage-availability)<br>
 * [Configure availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-how-to-configure-availability)

-Microsoft Azure also provides access to resource health and troubleshooting information in the Azure Portal.<br>
+Microsoft Azure also provides access to resource health and troubleshooting information in the Azure Portal.
 To learn more about Azure Resource Health, see [Understand and use Resource Health Center to troubleshoot this scenario in the future](https://docs.microsoft.com/azure/resource-health/resource-health-overview).